mgiagnoni/LyraAdminBundle/Resources/doc/index.rst

 **AcmeClassifiedsBundle**: its purpose is managing a simple advertising board where users and administrators of the site can post classified ads.

-`AcmeClassifiedsBundle source code`_ is available at gitHub.
+`AcmeClassifiedsBundle source code`_ is available at GitHub.

 **SensioGeneratorBundle** (included in Symfony2 *Standard Edition*) is the ideal tool to quickly generate the basic structure of the bundle.
 From your project